Caroline-A/Medical_education/Search_strategy.md

 ```

-## Search in CRISTIN via Tableau DUCT
+## 5. Search in CRISTIN via Tableau DUCT

+CRISTIN is the national CRIS (current research information system) in Norway.
+This data source has almost complete coverage of scientific publications from all member institutions 2011-2021, regardless of language or format.
+All major higher education institutions as well as many research institutes and public health regions are members.

 * Platform/tool: The datasource was accessed via a Tableau-based server available via login to Norwegian Cristin institutions ("DUCT").
 The data is also available publicly via an API (https://www.cristin.no/tjenester/api/).
 Searches were run using Tableau (v.
 2021.4), by creating an IF CONTAINS variable in the data.
 NOTE: Phrases/words are automatically truncated both forwards and backwards from the start/end of the phrase, unless manually prevented by including a space before/after.
 * Database: We used a file on the server which contains all outputs in CRISTIN, FOR_data_sted_total.
 This file thus contains a almost complete record of all Norwegian scientific publications from CRISTIN institutions from 2011 up to and including 2021.
-All major higher education institutions as well as many research institutes and public health regions are members.
 * Filters: Searched for all publications within Cristin timeframe (2011-2020) within a filter called "NVI subset".
 "NVI subset" limits the set to publications which are deemed "scientific" in the national system.
 The definition of "scientific" effectively covers the publication types interesting for our review; the criteria are that the work gives new insight, is presented in a form which makes the results verifiable or usable in new research, is in a language and has a distribution which makes it accessible for the majority of researchers interested in it, and is in a publication channel with peer review routines (CRISTIN (updated Oct 2020) Reporting instructions (NVI) . https://www.cristin.no/english/resources/reporting-instructions/ (retrieved 02.06.2022)).

 The strategy in CRISTIN takes the same basic form as the Web of Science and PubMed strategies, but was adapted to the fields available in this data source.
 The strategy consists of two parts: